kesjayaweera/SmartGate_S210/README.md

 # SmartGate

-Utilizing real-time object detection for endangered animal detection under the Jetson Nano using TensorRT engine optimization.
+Utilizing real-time object detection for endangered animal species under the Jetson Nano using TensorRT engine optimization.
 This detection model will be used to determine the state of the hardware-configured gate

 ## Usage